-When visiting Haifa, most people will explore the Jewish and Arab areas of the city (everyone goes to the Bahai gardens...) its part of what makes Haifa special, the diversity, and co-existence.
-But what makes Haifa even more special for a tourist, it is its location close to some of the Druze villages in Israel. it is an excellent opportunity to visit a community and people you probably have never met before.
+When visiting Haifa, most people will explore the Jewish and Arab areas of the city (everyone goes to the Bahai gardens…) its part of what makes Haifa special, the diversity, and co-existence.
+But what makes Haifa even more special for a tourist, it is the proximity to some of the Druze villages of Israel.
+It is an excellent opportunity to visit a community and people you probably have never met before.

 Who are the Druze people?